 Many grocery stores now sell precut vegetables and other ingredients to help people reduce their meal preparation time.

-Community Supported Agriculture or meat shares
+Community Supported Agriculture baskets or meat shares

 Community Supported Agriculture baskets or meat shares support local food producers and provide customers with quality, local ingredients.
 Delivery options may be available, depending on the organization.
 Using these ingredients, people can follow whatever recipes they choose or create their own.

 Below are some common questions about affordable meal delivery services.